Zebiano/Labeler/README.md

 - **color**: Color of label.
 Hex value, no `#` needed.
   - *Example:* `FC271E`

+If you want to start fresh, run `labeler -en`.
+This way, every label inside the `labels.json` file will be removed first.

 #### `labeler -fdur [REPOSITORY]`
 A very specific example, yet the one I think will be the most used.
-It's assumed that `token` and `owner` are set in the `config`!
+It's assumed that `token` and `owner` are set in the [config](#labeler--c)!
-- `-f` Does not ask for user confirmation.
+- `-f` Ignore user confirmation.
 - `-d` Delete all labels from repository.
 - `-u` Upload custom labels to repository.
 - `-r` Specify the repository.